 - $20,000 per video for a YouTuber with 1,000,000 subscribers

-Depending on your leverage—your audience demographics, content quality, and how unique and profitable your niche is—you might be able to negotiate a better deal if the brand is a good fit.
+Depending on your leverage—your target audience, content quality, and how unique and profitable your niche is—you might be able to negotiate a better deal if the brand is a good fit.

 The key when partnering on brand-sponsored content is to be transparent about it, not endorsing anything you don’t actually like or believe in, and being upfront with your audience about why you’re doing it.

-Here are just a handful of the many influencer marketplaces you can add your channel to and get discovered by brands both big and small:
+Here are just a couple of the many influencer marketing platforms you can add your channel to and get discovered by brands both big and small:

 - Crowdtap.
 Complete small content creation “tasks” in exchange for money and other rewards.
 There’s no restriction on how many followers you need to join.